RubixDev/Rug/README.md

 Reverts the fishing loot to how it was before 1.16
 Categories: `SURVIVAL, RUG`

+### peacefulHunger
+Players do not lose any hunger like in peaceful mode
+Categories: `EXPERIMENTAL, FEATURE, SURVIVAL, RUG`

 ### playerHeadDrops
 Players drop their head when killed by a player
 Categories: `FEATURE, SURVIVAL, RUG`